-10. Approval of the physician or medical staff upon assessment prior to transport to an alternative facility
+Approval of the physician or medical staff upon assessment prior to transport to an alternative facility.
+Contact with the facility needs to be routed via recorded phone patch through FAO at 702-382-9007

 All of the above parameters must be met and the patient must be clinically stable.